Field Types and Properties

 FDA Device Registry

-Barcode fields also have the capability of pulling public FDA information into other fields on the form to quickly gather extra information if the device is registered.
+Barcode fields can also pull public FDA information into other fields on the form to quickly gather extra information if the device is registered.

 To auto-fill device data from the FDA's database, the following field naming conventions must be used, where the items below need to be appended to the end of each of the corresponding fields: